ThallesP/rocketseat-node-ignite-snippets/README.md

 </p>
 <h1 align="center">Rocketseat Node Ignite</h1>

-> Simple pack of Snippets that I personal use in Rocketseat's bootcamp named Ignite!
+⚠️ This extension is not maintained by [Rocketseat](https://www.rocketseat.com.br/), **it's made by one of their students**.

-> ⚠️ The extension is not maintained by [Rocketseat](https://www.rocketseat.com.br/), **it's made by one of their students**.
+Please, don't contact them to get help on anything about this extension.

-> Please, don't contact them to get help on anything about this extension.
+> Simple pack of Snippets that I personally use in Rocketseat's bootcamp named Ignite!

 ## 🚀 How do install it?

-You can install it as a extension.
+You can install it as an extension.
 Just search by "Rocketseat Node Ignite" in VSCode's extension marketplace.

 ## ⚙️ Snippets

 - **CTLR**
-Creates simple controller that auto import your UseCase
+Creates a simple controller that auto-import your UseCase
-It gets your filename and replace the "Controller" with "UseCase" so pay attention to your filename!
+It gets your filename and replaces the "Controller" with "UseCase" so pay attention to your filename!

 - **USCE**
-Creates simple UseCase with dependency injection using Tsyringe
+Creates a simple UseCase with dependency injection
-It gets your filename to create the Class so pay attention to that!
+It gets your filename to create the Class so pay attention to your filename!

 ## 📨 Contact
 You can contact me through my e-mail (contato@thalles.me).